ldci/redCV/README.md

 You must compile samples since red routines are required.

+### NEW OCTOBER 24 2016

+New samples in /samples/Draw_DSL/

+This is an illustration of how Draw DSL can be used to create nice graphical applications.

+Enjoy

 ### NEW OCTOBER 10 2016

 rcvScaleImage, rcvTranslateImage and rcvRotateImage are now RedCV Functions.